MicrosoftDocs/visualstudio-docs/docs/ide/javascript-intellisense.md

 In the TypeScript world, most popular JavaScript libraries have their APIs described by *.d.ts* files, and the most common repository for such definitions is on [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).

-By default, the Salsa language service will try to detect which JavaScript libraries are in use and automatically download and reference the corresponding *.d.ts* file that describes the library in order to provide richer IntelliSense.
+By default, the language service tries to detect which JavaScript libraries are in use, and then automatically download and reference the corresponding *.d.ts* file that describes the library in order to provide richer IntelliSense.
 The files are downloaded to a cache located under the user folder at *%LOCALAPPDATA%\Microsoft\TypeScript*.

 > [!NOTE]
 > This feature is **disabled** by default if using a *tsconfig.json* configuration file, but may be set to enabled as outlined further below.

-Currently auto-detection works for dependencies downloaded from npm (by reading the *package.json* file), Bower (by reading the *bower.json* file), and for loose files in your project that match a list of roughly the top 400 most popular JavaScript libraries.
+Currently, auto-detection works for dependencies downloaded from npm (by reading the *package.json* file), Bower (by reading the *bower.json* file), and for loose files in your project that match a list of roughly the top 400 most popular JavaScript libraries.
 For example, if you have *jquery-1.10.min.js* in your project, the file *jquery.d.ts* will be fetched and loaded in order to provide a better editing experience.
 This *.d.ts* file will have no impact on your project.

 ## See also